What is the process and when can I expect to receive my puppy?

 We can assure you that we do not work with backyard breeders or hoarders.
 Our breeders are either locally licensed or professional hobby breeders who offer the absolute best quality and healthiest puppies around.
-The reason we offer such a great guarantee and warranties with on our puppies is because our breeders are the absolute best!
+The reason we offer such a great guarantee and warranties with on our puppies is that our breeders are the absolute best!

 What food do you feed your puppies?

 Pricing depends on a variety of factors.
-Often times the smaller more exquisite, rare coloring, fluffier coats, purebred, or designer cross puppies, market demand and availability is what varies the pricing of the puppies
+Often the smaller more exquisite, rare coloring, fluffier coats, purebred, or designer cross puppies, market demand and availability is what varies the pricing of the puppies

 What is the best puppy for my family?